simsim314/Spirtuality/The plan.md

 - Parenthood, learn to communicate and understand your child.
 - Sim city for metropolitens.

+2.5 Teleshow about making the first hive mind.

+- In production we need 1K volonteers for 10 days camp.
+- Each volounteer is asigned to a group.
+There are 10 groups.
+Those groups are seperated.
+- They learn to understand other people and listen to them.
+They learn to make questionaiers about themselves that divide the group into two parts.
+Basically people from the same group are burned for the experiment's statistics.

+- Now we shuffle people.
+Create 10 new groups and now starting to pass information about each other.
+- Now this means we need to make everyone in the new shuffle new to each other.
+30 groups of 30 people.
+30 people is 6 x 6 we still should see the signal due to 30 groups.
+100x100 to simulate 10x10.
+And see the information about people is flowwing and has a rate.
+This is not trivial that we are also an information flowing in other's people head and the resolution can be measured, and function of a distance.

+- Show people how to make experiments.
+Explaining the science behind it.
+- We will consult scientists, on how to represent graphs of knowledge about people, and detect the geniouses of simulation other people.

+- Then we will show intuitions of people about people.
+- Then we will show the aduiance they are also a hive mind, and we will use an app to call and make a suggestion about something.
+- We will locate the best people doing this.
+Invite them to the show, and make it much more clear signal of hive mind and collective group consiosness in live.

+- Then we will ask people to define their group, and we will ask them to act as a group of people.
+This will also be in live.
+- Then we will make conversations with this group as like it was a real living being very similiar to a "real" collective mind which makes sense.
+People will be able to chat with him.

+- This will be on flix.

 (+1 ziv)
 3. Hives.
 An app that implements the knowledge of group comunication and creates virtual dojos.